 What is Line Editing and How Can It Fix Your Book?

-A line edit can be the secret sauce that takes a manuscript from good to great, turning a solid story into a bestseller-in-waiting that's impossible to put down!
+What is line editing, and how do you know if you need it?
+When done right, a line edit can be the secret sauce that takes a manuscript from good to great, turning a solid story into a bestseller that's impossible to put down!
 This post covers what exactly line editing is, how it differs from other types of editing, and what it can do for your book — so you can start looking for a great line editor today.

 What is line editing?